 2019 Membership Drive.
 2018 was a busy year as usual for our all-volunteer board.
 For the Worthington 250 parade, we devised a “traditional workshop” float with potter Mark Shapiro, weaver Lisa Westervelt, and chair maker Ben Brown practicing their crafts in live motion.
 Our exhibits included photographs of Worthington houses “then and now” by Ed and Helen Pelletier and a behind-the-scenes look at Worthington’s 1968 “Bicentennial Queen” competition.
 We forged ahead with our oral history project and responded to genealogical inquiries.
 Our website posted new exhibits and essays, and our ever-expanding digital archive has become easier to search online.
 For future events, a piano and free-standing exhibit panels were donated.
 In September, for “Afternoon of the Living Dead,” we arranged a casual get-together with the resident ghosts of Benjamin Cemetery.
 And for our Annual Meeting in October, we shared (and recorded) memories of a remarkable Worthington personality, Guy Thrasher (1900-1985).
 Please join our organization and support our core mission of preserving Worthington history at our membership and donations page.

-New blog posts from the graveyard.
-In our latest blog post, Night of the Living Dead III at Ringville Cemetery, the resident wraiths of a Worthington cemetery greet visitors in a chatty humor.
-In the previous post, Dramatis Personae at the Kinne Brook Cemetery, George Bresnick explores a dramatic letter recounting a graveyard confrontation in 1866.
+Recent blog posts from the graveyard.
+In Night of the Living Dead III at Ringville Cemetery, the resident wraiths of a Worthington cemetery greet visitors in a chatty humor.
+In another post, Dramatis Personae at the Kinne Brook Cemetery, George Bresnick explores a dramatic letter recounting a graveyard confrontation in 1866.

-We have a WHS Facebook group.
+WHS Facebook group!
 Here is the link to join the group and share photos and memories.

 Free tickets to Historic Deerfield.
 Courtesy of WHS, the Worthington Library loans out two sets of four free tickets to Historic Deerfield, the renowned colonial village museum dedicated to the history of Connecticut River Valley.